lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

 Methods, as well as any code part, follow the Single Responsibility Principle.
 Beside maintainability, this doesn't let methods grow long and difficult to read.
 However, as for length, there might be exceptions.
-For example, complex drawing methods that can't be broken up into several small ones (or breaking up would make the code less readable).
+For example, complex drawing methods that can't be broken up into several small ones (or breaking up would make the code less readable.)

 [Return to Table of Contents](#table-of-contents)

 <h4 id="optionality">Optionality</h4>

 An engineer avoids force-unwraps.
-Basically, if an object is optional that's because it really might be `nil` in certain conditions.
+Basically, if an object is optional, that's because it really might be `nil` in certain conditions.
 If an engineer is 100% sure (which is usually impossible) that the optional value can't be `nil`, it's better to state their point of view explicitly.
-For instance, by adding some kind of assertion inside `guard let`-`else` statement.
+For instance, by adding some kind of assertion inside a `guard` statement.

 A possibly justified reason to have a force-unwrapped variable is late initialization.
-However, the latter may also be error-prone and avoided where possible.
+However, the latter may also be error-prone and should be avoided.

-Another acceptable reason to have a force-unwrap is an optional API which returns `nil` only if there's a programming error (e.g. creating a URL from `String` in Foundation : `let url = URL(string: "https://www.apple.com")!`).
-However, an engineer doesn't rely on third-party APIs' implementation details since they might change any moment and without notice.
+Another acceptable reason to have a force-unwrap is an optional API which returns `nil` only if there's a programming error (e.g., creating an URL from `String` in Foundation : `let url = URL(string: "https://www.apple.com")!`).
+However, an engineer should not rely on third-party APIs' implementation details since they might change any moment and without notice.

-In testing code force-unwraps are welcomed because if they fail, the test fails too, and this is the desired behavior in this case.
+In testing code, force-unwraps are more welcome because if they fail, the test fails too, and this is desired.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="state-and-side-effects">State and Side Effects</h4>

-Clean functions are preferred.
+Clean functions are preferred over state-changing ones.
 Unidirectional flow is preferred over side effects.
-That makes the code less error-prone, improves readability and testability.
+It makes code less error-prone, improves readability and testability.

 **Don't**:
 ```